ULB-Darmstadt/django-shibboleth-ds/README.rst

     Usually the default is sufficient.

 SHIB_DS_POST_PROCESSOR (Default: lambda x: x)
-    Pass a function, that changes a list of IdP-dictionaries.
+    Pass a function that changes a list of IdP-dictionaries.
     The processor is always used, whenever you retrieve IdPs.

     As a helper function, there is a processor for Select2.